 - Apply critical thinking skills.

-- Employ a study schedule and strategies to manage procrastination.
+- Design a study schedule and choose strategies to manage procrastination.

 - Apply note taking strategies.